AUDI E5: Overview

-The AUDI E5 Sportback is developed based on the SAIC Motor's IM L6, sharing the electric motor, battery, electric control system, and the same platform, as part of the collaboration between Audi and SAIC.
+The AUDI E5 Sportback is based on SAIC Motor's IM L6, sharing the electric motor, battery, electric control system, and the same platform, as part of a collaboration between Audi and SAIC.

 The E5 Sportback was unveiled at the Shanghai Auto Show in April 2025 following the E concept being first shown at the Guangzhou Auto Show in November 2024, demonstrating a new design direction based on the "Advanced Digitized Platform".

 The E5 Sportback reached dealerships for display in May 2025.
 Deliveries are slated to start in late August/early September 2025.